-On February 13, 2018, the REIT acquired the KW Development Property, which is to be redeveloped for a luxury highend car company that will occupy the premises.
-As at March 31, 2018, \$5,579 in direct development, borrowing and acquisition costs have been incurred in respect of the KW Development Property.
+On February 13, 2018 the REIT acquired the KW Development Property, which is to be redeveloped for a luxury high-end car company that will occupy the premises.
+As at June 30, 2018, \$6,051 in direct development, borrowing and acquisition costs have been incurred in respect of the KW Development Property.
+The REIT estimates that the total expenditures, including the purchase price, redevelopment costs and other related expenses will be approximately \$7,500.
+The REIT has completed its redevelopment commitments and the tenant has commenced its construction requirements.

 The REIT valued the investment properties using a discounted cash flow approach whereby a current discount rate was applied to the projected net operating income which a property can reasonably be expected to produce in the future.
-The REIT's valuation inputs are supported by quarterly market reports from an independent appraiser which indicate no change in capitalization rates from December 31, 2017.
-The overall implied capitalization rate applicable to the entire portfolio (excluding the KW Development Property) remained at 6.5%, which is equivalent to the REIT's overall assessment as at March 31, 2018.
+The REIT's valuation inputs are supported by quarterly market reports from an independent appraiser which indicate no significant change in the capitalization rates for the markets the REIT is in, except for a decrease in the Vancouver market from December 31, 2017.
+For Q2 2018 and YTD 2018, the fair value adjustment in investment properties were \$4,098 and \$4,905 respectively, compared to \$775 for Q2 2017 and a \$1,314 YTD 2017, the increases were due to capitalization rate decreases and NOI increases due to rental escalations.
+The assessment by the REIT of the entire portfolio (excluding the KW Development Property) results in an overall implied capitalization rate of 6.5%, which is consistent with December 31, 2017.